microsoft/OpenAPI.NET/docs/upgrade-guide-3.md

 > [!WARNING]
 > This is a major version update that includes breaking changes.
 Please review this guide carefully before upgrading.

+## Integrations with ASP.NET

+If you are using this library with [AspNetCore OpenAPI versions](https://www.nuget.org/packages/Microsoft.AspNetCore.OpenApi) `< 10.0` then you must remain on version `1.x` as it's not compatible.

+If you are using this library with [AspNetCore OpenAPI versions](https://www.nuget.org/packages/Microsoft.AspNetCore.OpenApi) `= 10.0` then you must remain on version `2.x` as it's not compatible.

+If you are using this library with [Swashbuckle.AspNetCore version](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) `< 10.0` then you must remain on version `1.x` as it's not compatible.

+If you are using this library with [Swashbuckle.AspNetCore version](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) `< 10.0` then you must remain on version `2.x` as it's not compatible.

+The latest support policy information for this library, and integration with ASP.NET can be found on [the contributing documentation](https://github.com/microsoft/OpenAPI.NET/blob/main/CONTRIBUTING.md#branches-and-support-policy).

 ## OpenAPI v3.2 Support

 The primary focus of OpenAPI.NET v3.0 is adding comprehensive support for OpenAPI specification v3.2.
 This includes new serialization methods, enhanced model properties, and expanded functionality across the entire API surface.